adafruit/circuitpython/ports/silabs/README.md

 ### Using the REPL prompt ###

-After flashing the fimware to the board, at your first connecting to the board, you might see a blank screen.
+After flashing the firmware to the board, at your first connecting to the board, you might see a blank screen.
 Press enter and you should be presented with a Circuitpython prompt, >>>.
 If not, try to reset the board (see instructions below).

 You can now type in simple commands such as: